 People in the priority groups as set out by the Joint Committee on Vaccination and Immunisation will be vaccinated at the centre.

-The NHS will contact you when it is your turn so please do not seek a vaccine before then, as the centre is not operating on a “walk in” or “on request” basis.
 If you have any questions or concerns you can read the answers to some specific questions we have anticipated we may receive below.

 - How do I book an appointment?